 }

-• options are list of options that should be passed to docker during the building stage.
+args,optionsandtargetduring building of docker image:argsare list of arguments that should be passed during the building stage.optionsare list of options that should be passed to docker during the building stage.targetspecifies the build target.

 After running the devcontainer using Rebuild command, you will be able to access the index.php page as previously.